smoynes/elsie/docs/tutorial.md

 $ elsie asm countdown.asm
 ```

-Well, that isn't very satisfying.
-No output means success in this case.
+Well, that isn't satisfying, but no output means success in this case.

 ```console
 $ elsie help asm